Neural-Network Decoders for Measurement Induced Phase Transitions: Introduction

-Building on the close connection between measurement-induced entanglement phase transitions and quantum error correction \cite{Gullans2020Dynamical,choi2020quantum, Gullans2021Quantum, fan2021self, Li2021Statistical, yoshida2021decoding}, a possible workaround to this obstacle was found in Ref.~\cite{Gullans2020Scalable}, where it was proposed to probe these phase transitions through purification dynamics of an ancilla reference qubit that is initially entangled to local system degrees of freedom.
+Building on the close connection between measurement-induced entanglement phase transitions and quantum error correction \cite{Gullans2020Dynamical,choi2020quantum, Gullans2021Quantum, fan2021self, Li2021Statistical, yoshida2021decoding}, a possible workaround to this obstacle was found in Ref.~\cite{Gullans2020Scalable} for purification transitions, which generically coincide with area-to-volume-law entanglement transitions in random circuit models without symmetry or topological order \cite{potter2021entanglement}.
+It was shown how to probe these phase transitions through purification dynamics of an ancilla reference qubit that is initially entangled to local system degrees of freedom.
 Subsequently, the time dependence of the entanglement entropy of the reference qubits signifies the phase transition properties \cite{Gullans2020Scalable, Gullans2020Dynamical,zabalo2020critical}.
 To employ this method, one needs to find the density matrix of reference qubits conditioned on the measurement outcomes of the circuit.
 Hence, the final objective in this approach is to obtain a ``decoder'' that maps the measurement outcomes to the density matrix of the reference qubit.
 However, such decoders are only known and implemented for special classes of circuits such as stabilizer circuits \cite{noel2021observation}.
 For more generic circuits like Haar-random circuits, finding an analytical solution to this problem is likely unfeasible.